bakustarver/rpgmakermlinux-cicpoffs/README.md

 - Downloading and selecting any version of NWJS (using the command line and GUI).
 - Starting a game with the Japanese locale option.
 - Launching a game using a command line.
-- Showing the NWJS, Nodejs, Chromium versions of your downloaded game.
+- Showing the NWJS, Nodejs, Chromium versions of your game.
 - Installing the Text hooker plug-in that copies the game's dialogs automatically to your clipboard.
 - Can be used as compatibility tool in steam for Windows games.
 - The Native support of 4 architectures: x86-64, i386, armhf, arm64